-Interestingly, Oregon released its rules for naming marijuana strains this month and names are not allowed to include “any Girl Scout Cookie – Thin Mints, Dosidos, etc.” Basically, Oregon’s rules say marijuana strain names cannot be false or misleading (e.g., Special K); names of children toys or any character or other item in children’s books, TV shows, or movies such as Optimus Prime or Ewok; or food products marketed to or by children (such as Skittles or Girl Scout Cookies).
+Interestingly, Oregon released its rules for naming marijuana strains last year and names are not allowed to include “any Girl Scout Cookie – Thin Mints, Dosidos, etc.” Basically, Oregon’s rules say marijuana strain names cannot be false or misleading (e.g., Special K); names of children toys or any character or other item in children’s books, TV shows, or movies such as Optimus Prime or Ewok; or food products marketed to or by children (such as Skittles or Girl Scout Cookies).

 The same is true for the conflict between an Ephrata, Washington marijuana shop, High Time Station, and the magazine High Times.
 Had the business owner cleared his store’s name, he would have chosen a different name rather than having to rebrand after becoming a defendant in a trademark lawsuit.

 Any search other than a comprehensive search is not sufficient because matches could be missed (particularly similar marks and common law marks).
-While a comprehensive search could cost several thousand dollars, that’s a lot less money than rebranding or a lawsuit will be if a business is accused of infringing on someone else’s mark in the future!
+While a comprehensive search could cost several thousand dollars, that’s a lot less money than rebranding or a lawsuit will be if a business is accused of infringing on someone else’s mark in the future.

 2. Start Using Marks in Commerce – Now!